MicrosoftDocs/dynamics-365-project-operations/articles/approvals/approval-sets.md

 ## Configure approval sets

 ### Enable the Approval sets feature
 Before you enable the Approval sets feature, verify that there are no approvals currently being processed.
-Once enabled, this feature can not be disabled.
+After this feature is enabled, it can't be disabled.

 - Go to the **Project parameters** page and select **Feature Control** > **Enable Modern Approvals**.